Skip to content

 Beinn Odhar Bheag is rated 4/5 (challenging) on the OutdoorSCOT scale.
 The standard route covers about 16km with 777m of ascent and takes most walkers 5-8 hours.
 Terrain: Lower slopes from Polnish are wet rough grass and bracken with intermittent path.

-When is the best time to climb Beinn Odhar Bheag?
+When should I climb Beinn Odhar Bheag?

 The standard good-weather months for Beinn Odhar Bheag are May, June, July, August, September.
 Outside those months, expect winter conditions on the high ground — full mountain kit, navigation skills, and a check of the SAIS avalanche forecast for the relevant region.